regoclint/prac/Notes.md

             - Very fast.
 But not very persistent
             - Used where data is not very critical and reads need to be quick Cache eviction policies - LRU,etc
+    80-20 rule is that 20% of requests(hot requests) cause 80% traffic.
+So cache it

 Reliability is to do with business operations.
 Availability is being online.
 A reliable sys is available not necessarily vice versa